saraa123/django_project_tracker/README.md

         - Attempted to buy items with invalid card details and missing information, and an alert is successfully displayed telling the user to check their details and provide the information that is missing.
         - Tested whether the checkout form identified the correct amount of products to be paid for.

+* Purposefully omitted form validation for the checkout forms:
+    - For the checkout form I added the address and telephone details so as to replicate an actual checkout form and checking billing details.
+However validation for these input types hasn’t been added so it is quicker to go through the form during assessment.

 ### 4. In-person User Testing

 * As part of the UX and UI testing, I conducted in-person user tests.
 This allowed me to observe natural user interactions.
 I was able to identify what users found difficult, and if any roadblocks existed.
 * This lead to the following changes:

     - Created a separate page for issues and features that were completed.
 This prevented information overload on the home page, and also allowed the user to quickly identify which issues and features were currently still open and pending.

+    - Cart changes:
+        - The way the website was created meant it was easier to direct the user straight to checkout when wanting to purchase or upvote a feature.
+        - However, in the future I would like to alter the website scheme so as to enable users to easily add tickets to their cart, enabling them to pay for multiple tickets at once.
+Therefore the cart app still remains within the project.

+    - Removal of the bootstrap theme and dashboard.

+### Overview of Issues and Solutions

+**Issue 1:** Features in progress that were marked as done were still being displayed in the ‘in progress’ table.
+This also affected the count.
+**Solution:** Added a 'for' loop that would ignore features marked as 'done' for both the table and the count.

+**Issue 2:** Forms could be manipulated by users when using developer tools.
+This could allow them to bypass any validation requirements.
+**Solution:** Initially some of the forms were rendered using html in order to apply specific labels and change ordering.
+However I changed this and utilised the built-in validation function used in Django, therefore removing the possibility of users altering validation through developer tools.

+**Issue 3:** If a user bought a new feature request the money received wouldn’t take their payment into account.
+**Solution:** Added the price of the new feature request ticket when calculating how much money was received for a feature.

+#### Experiences when creating new models

+* Various issues arose during the creation and testing process of models, all of which allowed me to gain a greater understanding of the database and what happens when new migrations are made.
+* The issues outlined below also enabled me to experiment with different commands that are used when dealing with migrations.
+Some of which included get-migrations and show migrations.

+**Issue 1:** The feedback model had two columns with the same name, one of which was a foreign key.
+This caused problems when new data was sent to the database whereby it would state that certain required pieces of information were missing when the form was submitted.
+**Solution 1:** Manually manipulating the migration files.
+**Solution 2:** The fields within the model were assigned database column names so the database knew which field belonged to which column.

+**Issue 2:** User profile model: An extra foreign key had been made in the database, therefore it was then expecting two user instances when a new user was being created.
+**Solution:** Correctly deleted the user profile and started it again, and ensured an extra user foreign key hadn’t been created.

 ## Deployment
 Github and Heroku were used for the deployment of this project.